rust-lang/rust/text/0000-if-while-or-patterns.md

 The exact syntax transformations should be deferred to the implementation.
-This RFC does not mandate exactly how the AST:s should be transformed, only that the feature be supported.
+This RFC does not mandate exactly how the AST:s should be transformed, only that the or-pattern feature be supported.

 There are no unresolved questions.